 Government and Legal Structure

-The legal system is based on a mixture of Continental (Napoleonic) civil law and some of the legacy Communist legal system, although changes have been made to this as part of the ongoing democratisation project.
+The legal system is based on a mixture of Napoleonic civil law and some of the legacy communist legal system, although changes have been made to this as part of the ongoing democratisation project.

-Key legal institutions in Poland include the Supreme Court of Poland (Sad Najwyzszy); the Supreme Administrative Court of Poland (Naczelny Sad Administracyjny); the Constitutional Tribunal of Poland (Trybunal Konstytucyjny); and the State Tribunal of Poland (Trybunal Stanu).
+Key legal institutions in Poland include the Supreme Court (Sad Najwyzszy), the Supreme Administrative Court (Naczelny Sad Administracyjny), the Constitutional Tribunal (Trybunal Konstytucyjny); and the State Tribunal (Trybunal Stanu).

 Limited judicial review of legislative acts is permitted, however, rulings of the Constitutional Tribunal are final.
 Court decisions, meanwhile, can be appealed to the European Court of Justice (ECJ).

 The appointment of Supreme Court judges (for an indefinite period) is undertaken by the president, taking into account the recommendation of the National Council of the Judiciary.
 Constitutional tribunal judges, meanwhile, are chosen by the Sejm, and are appointed for terms of nine-years.